Mottokrosh/BlogPosts/CordovaFilePluginExamples/index.md

 We then call the `createWriter()` method on the `fileEntry` instance, which in turn gives us a `fileWriter` instance (phew).
 For illustration, I've set up 2 listeners on this instance, but as you can see they're not actually needed in this instance.
 What we're required to do is to create a new blob and write that to the file.

-The first parameter for the Blod constructor is an array with our data as its sole item.
+The first parameter for the Blob constructor is an array with our data as its sole item.
 This may seem odd in our case, but it is correct.
 I'll be honest - I've not gone through enough of the Blob spec to figure out why that is.
 The second argument is a configuration object, with a format type.
 Here, we specify `text/plain` (not, say, `application/json`) because that's what our file will be.
 Yes, the content will be JSON, but JSON is just plain text, and we're not telling the filesystem to interpret it (like we would if we were to serve it to a browser).

-So that's how you write your JSON to a file, and yes, it's rather different from reading a file.
+And that's how you write your JSON to a file, and yes, it's rather different from reading a file.

 ## Wishful API

 We have seen that the File plugin's API and usage is complex.
 It allows for maximum versatility, but it's also based on defunct specifications, which might have been streamlined had they been examined further.
-I don't have the know-how to implement this for all the currently supported platforms of this plugin, but here's my suggestion or wish for an API that could sit on top on the current one.
+I don't have the know-how to implement this for all the currently supported platforms of this plugin, but here's my suggestion (or wish) for an API that could sit on top on the current one.

 ### Write or Append to a File